RunestoneInteractive/thinkcspy/_sources/Functions/Variablesandparametersarelocal.rst

    :prefix: func-3-
    :start: 1

-Variables and Parameters are Local
+Variables and Parameters Are Local
 ----------------------------------

 An assignment statement in a function creates a **local variable** for the